polamon/AES/README.md

 sBox linear analysis by FU ERDONG (5120369017)

+Any problem please feel free to contact me by fuerdong.polar@gmail.com

 Using GPU to accelerate (CUDA).

 PS.
 Sorry for not being able to type in Chinese in Linux.